gamelton/gamelton.github.io/index.md

 # Office 365 concumed license Python
-[Similar to Powerhell access to Microsoft Graph API](microsoft-graph-api-rest-powershell).
+[Similar to Powerhell access to Microsoft Graph API](https://gamelton.github.io/#microsoft-graph-api-rest-powershell).
 This is an example task of finding Office 365 license consumption.
-It's a bare minimum Python script that has hardcoded SKU ID of the license in interest.
-It outputs just one number of consumed licenses.
+It's a bare minimum Python script that has hardcoded SKU ID of the license of interest.
+It outputs just one number of consumed licenses of that SKU.
 It uses specific URL `https://graph.microsoft.com/v1.0/subscribedSkus/{SKU-ID}` to get information on specific license SKU.
-It uses Authenticate with your own identity: This will use your own identity (the app identity).
+It authenticates with your own identity this will use your own identity (the app identity).
 This oauth flow is called `client credentials grant flow`.

 Prerequesities:
 1. Python 3
 1. Python module requests
    On Ubuntu you could install module by running
    > apt install python3-pip

    > pip3 install requests
 1. Azure Active Directory premium 1 (P1) license
-1. Application has specific API permission `Organization.Read.All`, `Directory.Read.All`
+1. Application has specific API permission

+   `Organization.Read.All`, `Directory.Read.All`
 1. Application has secret (password)